 - Section 9: Performance evaluation – This clause contains the requirements necessary for ensuring you can monitor the sound functioning of your EMS.
 It calls for consistent processes monitoring and measurement.
 It also requires environmental compliance assessment, internal audits, and that management continuously reviews the EMS.

 - Section 10: Improvement – The final section outlines the requirements needed to gradually make your EMS better on an ongoing basis.
 It requires you to react to non-conformities and take action, to control and correct them and manage their consequences, and to verify if similar non-conformities exist, or might arise elsewhere.

 If you want to expand your knowledge about ISO 14001 management review requirements, click on the related link and answer the question “what is ISO 14001 definition?”

 Unlimited benefits of implementing an EMS for a construction company

-If you feel like your business may internally lack the expertise and resources required for ISO 14001:2015, resorting to third-party assistance from an experienced consulting firm will ease the burden the certification process places on organisations in terms of time and human resources.
+If you know the ISO 14001 definition; you may feel like your business may internally lack the expertise and resources required for EMS, resorting to third-party assistance from an experienced consulting firm will ease the burden the certification process places on organisations in terms of time and human resources.
 In most cases, this option is the soundest one to ensure effective implementation of the standard without impacting your business operation.